 We’ll also take a look at some advanced features you might want to check out after you’ve got the hang of building a simple image slider.
 TL;DR: Here’s the simple image slider we’re going to create in this tutorial (I’ve taken inspiration from the Google Home Mini website):

 Smart Slider 3 is a powerful yet easy to use simple image slider plugin that’s rich in features.
 I reviewed both the Free and Pro versions of the plugin recently and found both were absolute pleasures to work with.

 Here are some of the things I really like about Smart Slider 3:

 It’s packed with features.
 There are 5 slider types (standard, carousel, showcase, block & accordion) 100+ templates, 21 layers, 22 dynamic generators… This list goes on.

-The Content/Canvas mode is unlike anything you’ll see in other slider plugins.
-In content mode, the slider behaves like a page builder, while canvas mode gives you freedom to work with your layers unobstructed, much like you would in Photoshop.
+The Default/Absolute positioning is unlike anything you’ll see in other slider plugins.
+In Default positioning, the slider behaves like a page builder, while Absolute positioning gives you freedom to work with your layers unobstructed, much like you would in Photoshop.